-The Social Worker Licensing Law provides extremely strong privileged communication protections for conversations between your therapist and you in the context of your established joint professional relationship.
+The Psychology Licensing Law provides extremely strong privileged communication protections for conversations between your therapist and you in the context of your established professional relationship with your therapist.
 There is a difference between privileged conversations and documentation in your mental health records.
 Records are kept documenting your care as required by law, professional standards, and other review procedures.
-HIPAA (Health Information Portability Act) very clearly defines what kind of information is to be included in your "designated medical record" as well as some material, known as "Psychotherapy Notes" which is not accessible to insurance companies and other third-party reviewers and in some cases, not to the patient him or herself.
+HIPPA very clearly defines what kind of information is to be included in your "designated medical record" as well as some material, known as "Psychotherapy Notes" which is not accessible to insurance companies and other third-party reviewers and, in some cases, not to the patient himself/herself.

-HIPAA provides privacy protections about your personal health information, which is called "protected health information" which could personally identify you.
-PHI consists of three components: treatment, payment, and health care operations.
+HIPPA provides privacy protection about your personal health information, which is called "protected health information" which could personally identify you.
+PHI consists of three (3) components: treatment, payment, and health care operations.

-Treatment refers to activities in which I provide, coordinate or manage your mental health care or other services related to your mental health care.
+Treatment refers to activities in which I provide, coordinate, or manage your mental health care or other services related to your mental health care.
 Examples include a psychotherapy session, psychological testing, or talking to your primary care physician about your medication or overall medical condition.